Apr 27, 2020

 According to article 3 of eIDAS regulation, trust service menas “an electronic service normally provided for remuneration which consists of:

-- the creation, verification, and validation of electronic signatures, electronic seals or electronic time stamps, electronic registered delivery services and certificates related to those services
+- Creation, verification, and validation of electronic signatures, electronic seals or electronic time stamps, electronic registered delivery services and certificates related to those services

-- the creation, verification and validation of certificates for website authentication
+- Creation, verification and validation of certificates for website authentication

-- the preservation of electronic signatures, seals or certificates related to those services”
+- Preservation of electronic signatures, seals or certificates related to those services”

 According to sub-section 19 of the same article, a trust electronic service provider “means a natural or a legal person who provides one or more trust services either as a qualified or as a non-qualified trust service provider” And meets the requirements to operate at a high level of confidence and technical security.

 - Electronic signature.
 Data in an electronic format attached to other electronic data or logically associated with them that the signer uses to accept the contents of a document.